layoutBox/PinLayout/README.md

 <a name="safeAreaInsets"></a>
-## safeArea, keyboardLayout, readable and layout margins
+## safeArea, keyboardMargins, readable and layout margins

 UIKit expose 4 kind of areas/guides that can be used to layout views.
 PinLayout expose them using these properties: